-Most of us live our adult lives as confused children.
-What do I mean by this?
-Imagine a child holding a mirror and staring at her reflection.
-She becomes so fascinated by what she sees that she forgets who she is.
+Most of us live our adult lives as confused children; what do I mean by this?
+Imagine a child holding a mirror and staring at her reflection, she becomes so fascinated by what she sees that she forgets who she is.
 Not only that but if you watch carefully, when she wants to fix something on her hair that is out of place she does it by clumsily attempting to fix the wrong side.
 She is focus on the wrong side because mirrors offer a distorted image of oneself.
-As we grow up we tend to approach life in the same way a child would attempt to fix her hair while looking at herself in the mirror…we focus on the wrong things!
+As we grow up we tend to approach life in the same way a child would attempt to fix her hair while looking at her reflection…we focus on the wrong things!

-When we look at our mirror, what are we looking for?
-We usually look at the mirror to make sure we are neat and tidy, to see how the outfit looks; does it make our butt look big? are we pretty enough?.
+When we look at a mirror, what are we looking for?
+We usually look at the mirror to make sure we are neat and tidy, to see how the outfit looks; does it make our butt look big? are we pretty enough?
 Ultimately what we are looking for is reassurance.

 Instead of looking for reassurance we need to start looking for revelation.
-How do we do this?
-By looking not into a distorted image but rather by looking at a true mirror; the one within ourselves.
-Let us not forget that social reformation begins not at a group scale but rather within oneself, as such all we can do is work on us and if possible, requested and needed offer guidance without impositions.
+How do we do this? certainly not by looking into a distorted image but rather at a true mirror; the one within ourselves; let us not forget that social reformation begins not at a group scale but rather within oneself, as such all we can do is work on us and if possible, requested and needed offer guidance without impositions.